SharpSync/docs/datasources/propel/readme.md

 * Navigate to `Property Mapping`
 * After creating/adding your property mappings from your primary/CAD source, select the corresponding Propel property from the drop down selection boxes.

+## Notes:

+In the current implementation of the SharpSync Propel Module:
+* New Propel items are created with at least a Name and Category prior to exporting to SharpSync.
+* Existing Propel item Names or Part Numbers (Propel property name: "Name") cannot be edited.
+* Existing Propel item Categories (Propel property name: "PDLM__Category__c") cannot be edited.